Basic principles of complaints

 Our law firm is not only contacted by those who need to resolve contractual documentation or prepare a lawsuit, or write a criminal complaint, but often also by those who just need quick targeted advice in a situation they are not sure how to handle.
 These cases are often related to claims and consumer law, which is how we know what you are most concerned about.

-Complaining about goods without a receipt
+Claiming goods without a receipt

-Many customers put receipts in loose compartments of their wallet, in their diaries or, in worse cases, in their trouser pockets.
+Many customers put receipts in loose compartments of their wallets, in their diaries or, in worse cases, in their trouser pockets.
 The problem arises when something goes wrong with the item, they need to find the right receipt, but it is nowhere to be found.

 Several times, clients in a similar situation have contacted us for advice, asking if they are entitled to a claim when they have lost their receipt.
 The answer is yes.